cht8687/React-ES5-To-ES6-Checklist/README.md

 ## Roadmap

-- [ ] Include all ES5 to ES6 checklist for React
+- [ ] Include all ES5 to ES6+ instructions for React
 - [ ] We may Implement ESlint plugin like ESlint-Plugin-React-5-to-6
 - [ ] We may Include instructions for configuring Babel with different stages